OpenNTI/nti.docs.platform.enduser/editorguide/assignment.rst

 -  If you choose autograde, all assignments taken after will also be autograded accordingly.
--  If you turn off autograde on an assignment that was previously autograded, any student’s assignment that was autograded will remain graded.
+-  If you turn off autograde on an assignment that was previously autograded, any learner’s assignment that was autograded will remain graded.
 In other words, their grade will not be deleted.
 -  If you define a NEW point value with autograde already selected, the assignments will RE-AUTOGRADE according to the new point value (both previously completed assignments and assignments completed after the change).
--  If the assignment is MANUALLY GRADED by the professor, the manual grade will OVERRIDE any autograde settings for that student’s assignment.
-In other words, if a student’s assignment was graded by the professor and given “90 points” and then set to autograde, the “90” points will persist even if the autograde function would grade the student differently.
+-  If the assignment is MANUALLY GRADED by the professor, the manual grade will OVERRIDE any autograde settings for that learner’s assignment.
+In other words, if a learner’s assignment was graded by the professor and given “90 points” and then set to autograde, the “90” points will persist even if the autograde function would grade the learner differently.

 Deleting Assignments
 ----------------------